Nek5000/NekDoc/source/faq.rst

 **What polynomial order should I use?**

-  The code supports a large range of polynomial orders e.g. `N=1` - `N=32`.
+  The code supports a large range of polynomial orders, e.g. :math:`N=1` through :math:`N=32`.
   You can effectively realize the same number of grid points by using relatively few high-order elements or more low-order elements.
-  For example, a 3D grid with resolution of 64x64x64 could be implemented as a 16x16x16 array of elements of order N=3 or as a 8x8x8 array of elements of order N=7.
+  For example, a 3D grid with resolution of 64x64x64 could be implemented as a 16x16x16 array of elements of order :math:`N=3` or as a 8x8x8 array of elements of order :math:`N=7`.
 In Nek5000, the latter is preferred.
-The solution will be more accurate and the code is optimized for this range of N.
+The solution will be more accurate and the code is optimized for this range of :math:`N`.

   The sweet spot is typically :math:`N=7` (``lx1=8``).